Companies on record

 Live Nation Entertainment (Ticketmaster)

-Not a record label, but the company that sits between fans, artists, and venues — owning Ticketmaster, the dominant promoter, and a vast venue network.
-In 2024 the U.S. DOJ and 29 states sued to break it up; in 2026 a jury found it an illegal monopoly.
+Not a record label, but the company that sits between fans, artists, and venues, owning Ticketmaster, the dominant promoter, and a vast venue network.
+In 2024 the U.S. DOJ and 29 states sued to break it up; the DOJ later settled, but in 2026 a jury on the states' claims found it an illegal monopoly.

 2 cases on file →